RocketChat/docs-old/guides/administration/admin-panel/settings/layout.md

 # Layout

-The layout feature gives you the possibility to customize the look of your RocketChat server.
+The layout feature gives you the possibility to customize the look of your Rocket.Chat server.

 This involves aspects like colors, content, CSS and Javascript.
 Using this feature gives you the ability to fully give your Rocket.Chat server a unique and different look.